TGem7/Gem-Pokermon/README.md

 Milcery: Evolves after...shaking it?!

 Alcremie: $4 at end of round.
 When rerolling, 1 in 10 chance to create a Sweet

+Budew: Baby, 0.5x mult, adds a random Flower Card at end of round

+Roselia: If first hand of round has a scoring flower card, convert the rightmost scored card to a Flower Card

+Roserade: If first hand of round has a scoring flower card, convert the rightmost scored card to a Flower Card.
+If scoring hand is exactly one Flower Card, give it either a red or blue seal